Damon Webb: Saskatchewan Roughriders

 After going unsigned in 2019, Webb signed a contract with the Saskatchewan Roughriders of the Canadian Football League (CFL) in April 2020.
 He did not appear in any games during the season, as it was cancelled due to COVID-19.
 He was re-signed in February 2021.
 After beginning the season on the practice roster, he was promoted to the active team prior to their week 6 matchup with the Winnipeg Blue Bombers.
 Against the BC Lions two weeks later, he returned a fumble for a touchdown as time expired to seal a 31–24 win.
 He was released by the Riders on July 1, 2022, after playing in two games.

 Ottawa Redblacks

-Web joined the Ottawa Redblacks for the 2022 season and played in nine games, recording 33 defensive tackles, one tackle on special teams and one interception.
+Webb joined the Ottawa Redblacks for the 2022 season and played in nine games, recording 33 defensive tackles, one tackle on special teams and one interception.
 On February 1, 2023, Webb and Ottawa agreed to a one-year contract extension.
+He agreed to another one-year contract extension with the team on February 5, 2024.
+He became a free agent upon the expiry of his contract on February 11, 2025.

+Calgary Stampeders

+On February 11, 2025, it was announced that Webb had signed with the Calgary Stampeders.